-Donna comes to Little Rock from Detroit, Michigan, where she served as Anchor for WKBD-TV and WWJ-TV.
-The UPN Nightside News at 10PM, which she anchored, was voted “Best of Detroit” by the Detroit Free Press.
-Before moving to Detroit, Donna worked at WKYC-TV in Cleveland, Ohio where she anchored the weekday Morning and Noon newscasts.
-She also held positions as Medical Reporter and Weekend Anchor.
-In addition, Donna spent time reporting and anchoring in newsrooms in South Bend, Indiana and Battle Creek, Michigan.
+Donna arrived in Little Rock from Detroit, Michigan, where she served as Anchor for WKBD-TV and WWJ-TV.
+Before moving to Detroit, she worked at WKYC-TV in Cleveland, Ohio.
+She also held anchoring and reporting positions in South Bend, Indiana and Battle Creek, Michigan.

 Throughout her broadcast career, Donna has been honored with several awards.
-Most recently Donna earned the National American Legion Fourth Estate Award for her special reports on Grieving a Child.
-In addition, she won an Associated Press Award for the same reports.
-She has also garnered two Emmy Awards for her work bringing light to cosmetic surgery and breast cancer issues.
-She has been nominated for many other Emmy Awards including a nomination for a story she did involving Arkansas’ Little Rock 9, a story she covered on her daughter’s battle with colon cancer and for her work as an Anchor.
-She has also earned Associated Press Awards for her story on her daughter’s battle with colon cancer and for a Special Assignment she covered on the controversial patients’ right to die issue.
-In 2012, Donna was awarded an Emmy Award for On Camera Talent-Anchor News.
+Most recently earning a Regional Emmy Award for her work as a News Anchor.
+She also won the National American Legion Fourth Estate Award and an Associated Press Award for her special reports on Grieving a Child.
+She garnered two more Emmy Awards for her work bringing light to cosmetic surgery and breast cancer issues.
+She has been nominated for many other Emmy Awards including a a story she did involving Arkansas’ Little Rock 9, a story she covered on her daughter’s battle with colon cancer and for her work as an Anchor.
+Donna also earned an Associated Press Award for her story on the controversial patients’ Right To Die.

-Donna has a Bachelor of Applied Arts in Broadcast and Cinematic Arts from Central Michigan University.
+Donna has a Bachelor of Applied Arts Degree in Broadcast and Cinematic Arts from Central Michigan University.
 She is a member of the National Association of Television Arts and Sciences, the National Association of Black Journalists and the Little Rock Chapter of The Links, Incorporated.
-Donna believes it is the job of the journalist to enlighten viewers and provide them with a window to their community and to the world.

-Donna enjoys traveling, reading, movies, running and weight lifting.
-She loves the Central Arkansas community.
-Donna enjoys making appearances at events around the community.
-She tells everyone Arkansas is one of the most beautiful states in the country and the Little Rock area is a well-kept secret.
-The people of Central Arkansas have made her feel right at home.
+Donna enjoys being active.
+You’ll find her making many appearances at events around the community.
+She tells everyone Arkansas is a beautiful state and the Little Rock area is a well-kept secret.